ODEP - Office of Disability Employment Policy

 - Identify and disseminate information on activities that demonstrate, evaluate or replicate model disability employment strategies.

-- Promote ODEP-funded technical assistance services, such as the Job Accommodation Network (JAN) and the Employer Assistance and Resource Network (EARN).
+- Promote ODEP-funded technical assistance services, such as the Job Accommodation Network (JAN) and the Employer Assistance and Resource Network on Disability Inclusion (EARN).

 - Raise awareness of the importance of the employment of people with disabilities.